Deploy a subnet

 ./target/release/fendermint --version

-Step 2: Initialise your config
+Step 2: Initialize your config

-Initialise the config
+Initialize the config

 alias ipc-cli="cargo run -q -p ipc-cli --release --"